We get commissions for purchases made from our affiliates through links in this article. Learn More.

 The GIA grades Diamond Clarity on the following scale:

-VS1 Diamond inclusions are barely visible under 10x magnification (a standard jeweler’s loupe).
+VS1 Diamond is the higher grade of the VS clarity.
+VS1 inclusions are barely visible under 10x magnification (a standard jeweler’s loupe).
 When looking for VS1 inclusions using a loupe, it can take several seconds until the blemish spot is located.
 This also means that inclusions at the VS1 level are hardly ever noticeable to the naked eye, especially in diamonds that are less than 2.0 Carat.

 Our many years of experience in the diamond industry have shown us that VS1 and VS2 diamonds offer both excellent value and beauty.
 We often recommend our readers look for VS1 or VS2 diamonds, as long as they are eye-clean.
 SI1 and SI2 diamonds can be eye-clean as well, but you need to inspect them (or high quality photographs) with great care.